foxthefox/ioBroker.milight/README.md

 * delaybetweenPackages -> ms delay between UDP packages (100ms for v5)
 * repeatPackage -> number of repetitions (1 for v5)
 * version of the milight protocol v5 or v6 -> sets automatically the corresponding port
+* setting full brightness when changed to white mode

-* the type of bulbs in the zones
+## type of bulbs in the zones:
+in admin page
-+ basic = bridge ONLY for zone 1 and v6
+* basic = bridge ONLY for zone 1 and v6
-+ RGBWW = full color bulb with white LED and color temperature adjustment (increase color temp means cooler coloring), ONLY in v6
+* RGBWW = full color bulb with white LED and color temperature adjustment (increase color temp means cooler coloring), ONLY in v6
-+ RGB = pure color bulb without white ONLY for zone 1
+* RGB = pure color bulb without white ONLY for zone 1
-+ RGBW = color bulb with white LED
+* RGBW = color bulb with white LED
-+ White = pure white bulb with color temperature adjustment (increase color temp means cooler coloring)
+* White = pure white bulb with color temperature adjustment (increase color temp means cooler coloring)

+The Zone0 or ZoneAll can be used to give commands to all 4 zones, the adapter is configured in v6 with base/bridge commands and in v5 with rgbw commands.

 ## States in Version 6